Skip to main content

 The amount you can contribute to the 401(k) will be determined by calculating the following:

-1. Prorated SIMPLE IRA limit: Multiply the 2024 SIMPLE IRA deferral limit by a fraction equal to the number of days the SIMPLE IRA was in effect for that year divided by 365.
+1. Prorated SIMPLE IRA limit: Multiply the 2024 SIMPLE IRA deferral limit, including catch-up contributions, if applicable, by a fraction equal to the number of days the SIMPLE IRA was in effect for that year divided by 365.

 +